-It is the policy of the company that all of its premises are smoke-free and that all employees and learners, children and young people have a right to work in a smoke-free environment.
+It is the policy of the Organisation that all of its premises are smoke-free and that all employees and Organisation have a right to work in a smoke-free environment.

-Smoking is prohibited throughout the entire company, including the use of all artificial smoking aids (electronic or otherwise) with no exceptions.
-This policy applies to all employees, learners, children, young people and visitors all areas of the company, including vehicles.
+Smoking is prohibited throughout the entire Organisation, including the use of all artificial smoking aids (electronic or otherwise) with no exceptions.
+This policy applies to all employees, Organisation and visitors in all areas of the Organisation, including Organisation vehicles.